Regulations for Soakaway Drainage Fields

 Trial site assessment hole

 The Percolation Tests are done to test the porosity of the soil.
 If the water soaks away either too fast or too slowly, then a soakaway drainage field is not permitted.
 In general, clay soils will fail miserably, and it is not worth performing the tests.
-This is the test that most people associate with soakaway tests, as it has been mandatory for much longer that the TSAH.
-The Percolation Test tests the porosity of the soil immediately below and surrounding the 300mm. of drainage stone in the trench below the pipe.
+This is the test that most people associate with soakaway tests, as it has been mandatory for much longer than the TSAH.
+The Percolation Test tests the porosity of the soil immediately below and surrounding the 300mm of drainage stone in the trench below the pipe.

 Percolation Tests CANNOT be performed at more than 1 metre deep to the bottom of the percolation test hole.
-This is clearly stated in the Building Regulations and the BS6297 2007 as the maximum depth allowed for soakaway pipework is 700mm, with 300mm. of washed drainage stone below this in the trench.
-It is amazing how many surveyors do these tests too deep and they are then invalid.
+This is clearly stated in the Building Regulations and the BS6297 2007 as the maximum depth allowed for soakaway pipework is 700mm, with 300mm of washed drainage stone below this in the trench.
+It is amazing how many surveyors do these tests too deep, and they are then invalid.

 Percolation test for a soakaway drainage field